-- (1) The CEO is to call a Meeting of any Committee when requested- - (a) by the Presiding Member of the Committee; or - (b) in writing, by the majority of Members of that Committee. - (2) In convening a Meeting of a Committee, the CEO is to give each Member at least 72 hours' notice of the date, time, place and purpose of the Meeting. - (3) The Committee Meeting notice may include any matter the CEO considers should be considered at the Meeting. - 57.
+- a.
+The CEO is to call a Meeting of any Committee when requested - i. by the Presiding Member of the Committee; or - ii. in writing, by the majority of Members of that Committee. - b.
+In convening a Meeting of a Committee, the CEO is to give each Member at least 72 hours' notice of the date, time, place and purpose of the Meeting. - c.
+The Committee Meeting notice may include any matter the CEO considers should be considered at the Meeting. - 57.
 Local Government Act 1995, section 5.25(1)(g), extract: